davidmalawey/openLab/printegrate.md

 ## Printegrate:
 Integrating 3d printing with off-the-shelf parts.
 This page is for examples that integrate 3D printing with OTS parts.
 I'll call it printegrating, to set apart these designs from all the world's 3D printed parts.

+**Problem** Designers are uninformed in design-for-manufacturing in FDM; these examples show how.
+Designers need modularity to raise effort on each piece of a design.
+These examples demonstrate demonstrate modularity.
+Designers are unaware of the best off-the-shelf components; these examples highlight suitable components.
+Designers are reinventing the same designs; these designs aim for best-in-class quality.

+**Problem2** Open Source Parts must be adjustable; these open parts are adjustable.
+Parametric parts lack instruction on how to adjust parameters; these examples indicate how to adjust them.
+Open designs only suit a specific need; these examples are versatile.

+**Value** Printegrated parts are the optimal type of part to open source; the most valuable way for designers to create value.
+Compared to a parametric part, we double the value by including parameters which are derived from the mating part.
+Compared with plain prints, they capture the qualities of a metal part.
+They intrinsically reduce the time and material for printing.
+They spur ideas because the audience is familiar with the 50-year-old part.
+To support engineering research, the assembled printegrations carry documentation produced by the manufacturers of the off-the-shelf parts.
+To support evaluation, the OTS parts carry certifications & testing metrics.

 **Reducer**
 An example part for reducing a hole to host a fastener.
 One example is to outfit concentric shafts in a steel outlet box to achieve nicely-aligned axes in a gearbox.
 The second example offers a location for M8 fastener in a large 14mm hole of a disc brake.
 Utility aside, it's a lesson in compliant mechanisms, gaining concentricity, bearing loads on a 3D printed part, retaining a steel nut with friction.
 Jump to grabCAD post:[reducer model](https://grabcad.com/library/reducer-115)
 - ![grabcad image, reducer1](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/bf1a57fef2f3299b50b64ec13ba34092/original.jpg)